sparsh0106/SparshGPT/README.md

 ## Deployment

-Since ChatGPT is already deployed on **Streamlit Cloud**, you can access it through the following URL:
+Since SparshGPT is already deployed on **Streamlit Cloud**, you can access it through the following URL:
 [SparshGPT - Streamlit](https://sparshgpt.streamlit.app/)

 ---